VoLKyyyOG/COMP30024/Chexers/Part A/Report.md

+#### Consistent?
+I don't know
-- *Consistent*: **requires h(x) >= d(x,y) + h(y)...
+**requires h(x) >= d(x,y) + h(y)...
 CHECK? (i.e. there is no gain to moving in expensive directions)**
 **EXAMPLE EVALUATION WITH A FANCY LATEX MARKUP PIC TO IMPRESS??**

+#### Memoizable
-The heuristic was optimised to reduce space/time complexity by memoizing the first evaluation (as the position of goals and blocks are static), allowing for constant O(m) time/space computation, where m is the number of player pieces.
+The heuristic is computed by adding the cost of each piece's location.
+Given only the blocks and goal positions determined the cost evaluation, and these are static for all possible paths, the board only needs computing once.
+Then the heuristic can be evalauted in constant O(m) time/space computation, where m is the number of player pieces.
 Given m is small, it is effectively O(1) time/space complexity to evaluate any node.

 #### Limitations
 The nature of the relaxed problem allows for jumping - thus, the preferred action for movement where permissible is jumping, and this is valued accordingly by the heuristic.
 For dense boards this heuristic can find optimal jumping paths and weight them as the best action to take, which yields strong performance.
 However, for sparse graphs with few jumping prospects, the heuristic evaluates the board as 'flat', where movement actions seem to be of little value. **INSERT PICTURE/REFERENCE TO ABOVE** Consequently, sparser configurations can degenerate evaluations to uniform-cost search, which fails to reduce branching factor.